Jeff-ChenFan-Wang/TelecomChurnAnalysis/README.md

         - XGBoost
         - LightGBM
     - The final estimator is combined with another Logistic regression (a final estimator with XGBoost was tested but was much longer to train and surprisingly didn't yield better results)
- - FastAPI loads pickle files and exposes an endpoint for prediction
+ - FastAPI loads classifier and pipeline pickle files, then exposes an endpoint for prediction
- - FastAPI is built into a Docker image
+ - FastAPI is then built into a Docker image
     - FastAPI Docker image is pushed to AWS ECR
     - FastAPI Docker container is deployed on AWS Fargate cluster by ECS
  - Streamlit frontend is deployed on Heroku directly

 I'll admit this techstack is a little overengineered since I wanted practice with tools such as Docker and FastAPI (later once the AWS bill starts ramping up I may simplify it down to the barebones).<br>